jmw-phys/iNORG/README.md

     realized: adding the regE and regV in the fitting. next do : try to add the partical-hole symmary in fitting.
     thinking: What's the physical for the calc of the no-half-filling case?

+beta-Version: 1.1.13.6 @ 2023.06.09
+    realized: 1. modify for the DOI: 10.1103/PhysRevB.100.085104, for green function we only consider one spanless orbital; 2. change the Type for the final_ground_state(Now we only have the once lowest_eigpairs() happened). next do : add the Pulay mixing
+    thinking: (same as prev)